 Rusty has played all over the US (including Alaska).
 Rusty has toured abroad in Canada, Mexico, Central America, Scotland and in London.
 He often travels with the "Better Horses Radio Show" and has played rodeos, barrel races, and horse events all over the midwest, including at the National Finals Rodeo in Las Vegas in 2009.
 Rusty has opened for and shared the stage and worked with artists such as Sawyer Brown, John Berry, Doug Stone, Michael Martin Murphy, Dustin Lynch, T. G. Sheppard, Moe Bandy, David Frizzell, R.W.
 Hampton, Johnny Lee, Bill Gentry, Leroy Van Dyke, Helen Cornelius, Billy Dean, Johnny Western, Love & Theft, Cassadee Pope, Collin Raye, Suzy Bogguss, Radney Foster, Logan Mize, Jimmy Fortune, Craig Campbell, Joe Diffie, Maddie & Tae, John Anderson, Walker Montgomery, Don Williams and many others.

 Rierson always plays tribute to George Strait, Don Williams, and some of his other heroes, as well as his own music.
 Rierson says he hopes people will see his music as "a breath of fresh air".
 Rusty has produced 8 albums and 1 DVD.
-There are now more than 100,000 copies of his albums in print.
+He also recently released his first standup comedy album, following footsteps of the great late Jerry Clower.
+There are now more than 100,000 copies of Rierson's albums in print.

-If you are interested in Rusty performing at one of your shows please call his management at (316) 200 4389 or email firstname.lastname@example.org.
+If you are interested in Rusty performing at one of your shows please call (316) 200 4389 or email firstname.lastname@example.org.